Abbazzabba/Raspberry-Pi-5-NAS/README.md

 ![storage](Images/Services.png)

-- *You can enable NFS if there is a chance of a Linux based system being connected to the system.
+- *You can enable NFS if there is a chance of a Linux based system being connected to the network.

 - ## Step 12 (Shared Folders)
 - Within **Services**, **SMB/CIFS**, go into **Shares**, **Create**, select the shared folder that was created, **Public** will allow guests to access I left mine set to no, Time Machine Support would be a good feature for MAC users to enable, enable **Recycling bin**